shakacode/react_on_rails/README.md

                 html_options: {})
 ```

-+ **component_name:** Can be a React component, created using a ES6 class, or `React.createClass`, a generator function that returns a React component (or only on the server side, an object with shape { redirectLocation, error, renderedHtml }), or a renderer function that manually renders a React component to the dom (client side only).
++ **component_name:** Can be a React component, created using an ES6 class or a generator function that returns a React component (or, only on the server side, an object with shape { redirectLocation, error, renderedHtml }), or a "renderer function" that manually renders a React component to the dom (client side only).
 + **options:**
   + **props:** Ruby Hash which contains the properties to pass to the react object, or a JSON string.
 If you pass a string, we'll escape it for you.
-  + **prerender:** enable server-side rendering of component.
+  + **prerender:** enable server-side rendering of a component.
 Set to false when debugging!
   + **id:** Id for the div, will be used to attach the React component.
 This will get assigned automatically if you do not provide an id.
 Must be unique.
-  + **html_options:** Any other html options to get placed on the added div for the component.
-For example, you can set a class (or inline style) on the outer div so that it behaves like a span, with styling of `display:inline-block`.
+  + **html_options:** Any other HTML options get placed on the added div for the component.
+For example, you can set a class (or inline style) on the outer div so that it behaves like a span, with the styling of `display:inline-block`.
   + **trace:** set to true to print additional debugging information in the browser.
 Defaults to true for development, off otherwise.
-Note, on the client you will so both the railsContext and your props.
-On the server, you only see the railsContext being logged.
+Note, on the client, you will see both the `railsContext` and your props.
+On the server, you only see the `railsContext` being logged.
   + **replay_console:** Default is true.
 False will disable echoing server-rendering logs to the browser.
-While this can make troubleshooting server rendering difficult, so long as you have the default configuration of logging_on_server set to true, you'll still see the errors on the server.
+While this can make troubleshooting server rendering difficult, so long as you have the default configuration of `logging_on_server` set to true, you'll still see the errors on the server.
   + **raise_on_prerender_error:** Default is false.
 True will throw an error on the server side rendering.
 Your controller will have to handle the error.

 ### redux_store
 #### Controller Extension
-Include the module ReactOnRails::Controller in your controller, probably in ApplicationController.
+Include the module `ReactOnRails::Controller` in your controller, probably in ApplicationController.
 This will provide the following controller method, which you can call in your controller actions:

 `redux_store(store_name, props: {})`